Will Smith, Max Muncy drive Dodgers past Padres again, 8-3 - WHIZ News

 Padres: RHP Robert Suárez returned from the 60-day injured list and yielded two hits and a run in the eighth.
 He had been out since June 5 after knee surgery.

-Dodgers: LHP Clayton Kershaw (low back pain) had an epidural injection, and an MRI exam revealed nothing new, manager Dave Roberts said.
-The team hasn’t decided when Kershaw will pick up a baseball again, but Roberts thinks “it’s going to be shorter-term, rather than longer-term.” … Dodgers relievers Blake Treinen (shoulder) and Brusdar Graterol (shoulder) both threw an inning in a simulated game, and both came out “really good,” Roberts said.
+Dodgers: Dodgers relievers Blake Treinen (shoulder) and Brusdar Graterol (shoulder) both threw an inning in a simulated game, and both came out “really good,” Roberts said.
 Graterol is still about 10 days from returning, and Treinen isn’t expected back until September.

 UP NEXT